koa-next/ts-clean/README.md

 ## Overview

-> 😎A Tool For Cleaning Up JavaScript File Built Using TypeScript
+> A Tool For Cleaning Up JavaScript File Built Using TypeScript

 ## Install